The Best Home Security Systems for Pet Owners in 2025

 - Doesn’t work without professional monitoring

-In addition to fire and safety monitoring, Vivint’s home automation features kept our Max safe and comfy at home.
+Vivint’s home automation features also kept our Max safe and comfy at home.
 There are too many features to mention here, so we’ll give you a couple of examples we tried.

-First, we were able to create automated scenes that activated at the touch of a button on the digital panel.
+The Vivint mobile app let us control our entire system and our thermostat.
+First, we created automated scenes that activate at the touch of a button on the digital panel.
 We created a “Leaving” scene, where the system arms, the door locks after a short delay, the smart lights near Max’s crate turn on, and the Vivint thermostat sets the temperature to 78 degrees.

 Second, Vivint can autonomously trigger actions when a certain event occurs.
-For example, we set the Vivint thermostat to shut off immediately as soon as the smoke alarm detects smoke.
-That way, it would slow down the spread of fire if there was one.
+We set the Vivint thermostat to shut off the air vents immediately as soon as the smoke alarm detects smoke.
+That way, it would slow down the spread of fire if there was ever one.

 With those automations, Vivint goes above and beyond what most security systems offer.
 It even edges out ADT in that regard.